vimchub/vaccineimpact/models/men-a.md

 The model simulate the transmission of serogroup A Neisseria meningitidis (NmA) using an enhanced SIR-type model.
 This dynamic model is a set of partial differential equations describing the movement of the human population through different model states based on age (in months), immunologic protection against NmA colonization/disease (high/low/none), and NmA colonization/disease status (susceptible, colonized, or diseased).
 For computational efficiency, the model is implemented as a set of difference equations.
 Model parameters (other than demography) are defined based on the literature where possible or are estimated from NmA colonization and disease data.

 > Tartof S, Cohn A, Tarbangdo F, Djingarey M.H, Messonnier N, Clark T.A, Kambou J.L, Novak R, Diomandé F V.K, Medah I, Jackson M.L 2013.
-[Identifying Optimal Vaccination Strategies for Serogroup A Neisseria meningitidis Conjugate Vaccine in the African Meningitis Belt](https://doi.org/10.1371/journal.pone.0063605)PLOS ONE 8(5): e63605
+[Identifying Optimal Vaccination Strategies for Serogroup A Neisseria meningitidis Conjugate Vaccine in the African Meningitis Belt](https://doi.org/10.1371/journal.pone.0063605) PLOS ONE 8(5): e63605

 ---